LGBTQ rights in Illinois: Gender-neutral bathroom access

+In May 2016, when the existing Chicago Human Rights Ordinance said that bathroom access should be determined by the gender marker on a person's ID card, Chicago Mayor Rahm Emanuel proposed a new ordinance with this language: "Each person determines his or her own gender identity; no proof shall be required except his or her expression of his or her gender."
+The proposal was co-sponsored by 14th Ward Alderman Ed Burke and the City Council’s LGBT Caucus.
+The City Council approved the new ordinance a month later.

 In May 2019, the Illinois General Assembly passed a bill to designate all public single-occupancy restroom facilities as gender-neutral.
 The legislation passed the House by 109 votes to 5, and the Senate in a 53–0 vote.
 Governor J. B. Pritzker signed the bill into law in July 2019 and it became effective on January 1, 2020.
 Numerous other states have similar legislation.

 In April 2021, the Illinois House of Representatives passed 63-43 an additional "housekeeping bill" - to repeal a loophole from 2019 that would additionally include for "multi-occupancy bathrooms" as well, not just single bathroom occupancy already implemented to be "all or any gender inclusive" legally.
 The bill just automatically "lapsed" in the Illinois Senate.
 In May 2023, a very similar bathroom bill formally passed both houses of the Illinois General Assembly - with numerous amendments to "not force businesses and/or restaurants of any size to change signage, doors, urinals or disrupt interstate commerce", instead just "permit and allow" gender-neutral usage of bathrooms within Illinois for transgender and non-binary individuals throughout the state.
 The governor of Illinois is yet to either sign or veto the bill.

 Since December 2021, all public schools within Chicago legally have all gender bathrooms available by clear signage.